swak/8th-ndn-hackathon.github.io/hacks.md

 **Expected Outcome**

-Project report slides The report should contain a diagram illustrating how the management thread works.
-Project demo The demo shows implemented features through NFD logs.
+- Project report slides: The report should contain a diagram illustrating how the management thread works.
+- Project demo: The demo shows implemented features through NFD logs.